-Chicago Beyond was launched in 2016 to back the fight for youth equity, yet our story began a few years earlier at a school on Chicago’s South Side.
+Chicago Beyond was launched in 2016 to back the fight for youth equity with funding from philanthropists Kimbra and Mark Walter.
+Yet our story began a few years earlier at a school on Chicago’s South Side.

 Prior to launching Chicago Beyond, Liz Dozier, our Founder & CEO, was the principal of Fenger High School in Chicago’s Roseland neighborhood.
 At the time, Fenger had been cast as one of the most violent and underperforming schools in the city of Chicago, and Liz and her team were charged with turning the school around.
 The team at Fenger was intensely aware of how traumatic events outside of the classroom were affecting her students, so they took a holistic approach to the work, which included the adoption of restorative justice and mental health and wellness strategies.